shaheriar/SelfDrivingCar/README.md

 # Self Driving Car
-Arduino project that used an ultrasonic sensor and motordrivers to know where to turn if an obstacle is detected.
+Arduino and K64F project that used two ultrasonic sensors and a motor driver to know where to turn if an obstacle is detected.

 ## System Diagram
 ![system](https://i.imgur.com/vLXuPz4.png)